NxPKG/khulnasoft-docs/content/rules/normalization/how-it-works.md

 * Percent encoded representations are converted to upper case.
 * URL paths are normalized according to the [Remove Dot Segments](https://tools.ietf.org/html/rfc3986#section-5.2.4) protocol.

-In addition to the rules defined in RFC 3986, Cloudflare can apply the following extra normalization techniques:
+In addition to the rules defined in RFC 3986, Khulnasoft can apply the following extra normalization techniques:

 * Normalize back slashes (`\`) into forward slashes (`/`).
 * Merge successive forward slashes (for example, `//` will be normalized to `/`).